AidanB446/WIFI_PasswordLogger/README.md

 You could compile to executable, and spoof as a common file, then figure out a way too run on company computer.
 Maybe convincing someone to let you quickly borrow their computer, or sneaking into a office, and running it.
 Whatever it may be.

 AGAIN: all of these are examples.
-Dont do stupid illegal stuff.
+Dont do illegal stuff.
 I am not responsible for anyones actions.